146「常々の技の稽古に心せよ一を以て万にあたるぞ修業者の道。」- 植芝盛平

 (みち; michi)— “way, path,” the normative axis linking technique and ethical cultivation in modern budō.

 Kami-no-ku and shimo-no-ku.
-This arrangement mirrors the original’s structure: the kami‑no‑ku concentrates on continual, mindful practice; the shimo‑no‑ku states the doctrinal core (One to many) and names the Way that defines the practitioner.
+This arrangement mirrors the original’s structure: the kami‑no‑ku concentrates on continual, mindful practice; the shimo‑no‑ku states the doctrinal core (one to many) and names the way that defines the practitioner.

 Kakari‑musubi focus.
 Placing ぞ in L4 is archetypal for classical focus, forcing the predicate to the rentaikei (attributive)—here あたる—exactly as described in scholarly treatments of kakari‑musubi.

 Sino‑Japanese connective 以て.
-Reading 以て as もちて aligns with kanbun‑kundoku usage attested in classical prose/poetry and keeps meter.
+Reading 以て as もちて aligns with kanbun‑kundoku usage attested in classical prose / poetry and keeps meter.

 Classical lexeme 万=よろづ.
-Using yorozu for “the many/myriad” is canonical in waka diction and ties to yaoyorozu (the “eight‑hundred‑myriad” gods).
+Using yorozu for “the many / myriad” is canonical in waka diction and ties to yaoyorozu (the “eight-hundred-myriad” gods).

-Semantic priorities: The translation preserves the semantic pivots of the bungo reading—habitual training, mindful heart, One→Many generalization, and the Way tag—reflecting how premodern waka often compress doctrine into compact images/gnomic statements.
+Semantic priorities: The translation preserves the semantic pivots of the bungo reading—habitual training, mindful heart, one → many generalization, and the “way” tag—reflecting how premodern waka often compress doctrine into compact images / gnomic statements.

 Dōka as didactic waka.
-Ueshiba’s dōka are described in Aikido sources as short, moralizing waka that condense his teachings; many were compiled from talks in postwar Aikikai publications, then circulated widely.
+Ueshiba’s dōka are described in aikidō sources as short, moralizing waka that condense his teachings; many were compiled from talks in postwar Aikikai publications, then circulated widely.
 Understanding them as “ethical waka” matches premodern dōka usage.

 Shugyō and the “Way” (道).
-The coda “修業者の道” frames the poem within shugyō (austere cultivation) and dō philosophy shared across modern budō; historians of martial culture discuss how “the Way” links technical training to moral self‑cultivation.
+The coda “修業者の道” frames the poem within shugyō (austere cultivation) and philosophy shared across modern budō; historians of martial culture discuss how “the Way” links technical training to moral self‑cultivation.

 Ōmoto & Shintō semantics.
 Ueshiba’s language often reflects Ōmoto-influenced Shintō cosmology and kotodama ideas; “yorozu (myriad)” resonates with yaoyorozu no kami, the Shintō trope of the “eight-hundred-myriad deities”.